-Chimney Fires start when months of regular usage of a fireplace or woodstove results in build up along the inside walls of the flue, or the inside of the chimney.
-This deposit may be soft dry soot or tar-like or even glazed.
-Some forms of creosote will catch fire easier than others, and while I have never been inside of a chimney to witness it, I know that when it is swept out and clean it is hard to support a chimney fire.
-Some forms of creosote cannot be removed by conventional chimney sweep brushes.
-Instead a chimney creosote remover chemical is in order.
-Listen to your Certified Chimney Professional and decide what the best path of resolution is for the creosote in your chimney.
+Chimney fires start when months of regular using a fuel-burning fireplace or stove results in build-up along the inside walls of the flue.
+The substance, known as creosote, may be soft, dry soot or tar-like or even glazed.
+Some kinds of creosote will catch fire more easily than others, but all kinds are unable to cause a chimney fire once a sweep has cleaned them out.
+Creosote may be eliminated with chimney sweep brushes or remover chemicals.
+Listen to your Certified Chimney Professional and decide on the best path of resolution for the creosote in your chimney.

-A chimney fire is a high heat event inside a chimney that burns the creosote along the entire inside walls of the flue and may compromise the integrity of the venting system and passageway.
-One may reduce the risk of chimney fires by having the chimney inspected and cleaned annually!
+A chimney fire burns the creosote trapped along the inside walls of the flue and may compromise the integrity of the venting system and passageway.
+You can reduce the risk by having your chimney inspected and cleaned annually!